 Before considering any funding or grants for insulation please consider the general maintenance of your property.
 Maintenance of your property reduces any long-term risks of decay or deterioration, can be cost effective and save energy.
 Defects in building structure can range from structural problems to damp issues.

 The ECO funding schemes are not intended to provide assistance for general property maintenance.
 Before any retrofit surveys or scheme progression may occur, resolving any general building maintenance issues may be necessary.
-Take a look at the link to Historical England for some great information about things to look for which are also relevant to a modern home:
+Take a look at the link to Historical England for some great information about things to look for which are also relevant to a modern home: Maintenance Checklist

 Ventilation

 When considering any improvements to the insulation of a building ventilation is an important consideration.
 Current PAS 2035 regulation mean that changes to the way a building ventilation works may be necessary if you are accessing ECO funding.
-Please read these guidance leaflets for further in formation:
+Please read these guidance leaflets for further information:

 Ventilation Advice Leaflet